spree-contrib/spree_drop_ship/README.md

 - On order complete credit marketplace bank account w/commission
 - On order complete credit marketplace bank account w/tax?
 - Return Authorization UI
-- Move Balanced Payments support into [Spree Marketplace](https://github.com/jdutil/spree_marketplace)
 - Better documentation
-- De-couple Supplier payments from [Balanced Payments](https://www.balancedpayments.com/) so that Balanced is not required to use this extension but could be added w/say spree_drop_ship_balanced.
-Volunteers wanting to use this extension without balanced payments will need to step up though as I do not intend to do it anytime in the near future.

 Contributing
 ------------